School Psychology - Educational Specialist

 What are the class sizes?

+Classes range from about 7 to 25 students depending on the nature of the course.
+We aim for small class sizes in our courses where close supervision is required and provided.
 Class sizes for general classes (such as Child Development) are around 25.
-Classes specific to School Psychology (such as Assessment) have around 16.
+Classes specific to School Psychology skill development (such as Assessment or Consultation) have around 7-16.

 Many courses, such as Consultation and Assessment, give students the opportunity to work with both children and teachers in a hands-on setting.

 Yes, there are specific faculty members for the School Psychology program.
-Dr. Helena Tuleya-Payne and Dr. Amelia Lopez are full-time faculty members, and we have adjunct professors specific to our program.
+Dr. Lauren Kaiser is a full-time faculty member, and we have adjunct professors specific to our program.

 Do the School Psychology students share courses with students from other majors?